blakkheart/pet_prject_Registration_page/README.md

 # Registration_page

-Registration_page is a simple project that contains
+Registration_page is a simple project that contains only login/logout page (for now) with jwt token.

 ## Installation